 A majestic tusker in Tanzania.
 Image courtesy of Alexandra Olivieri.

 We’ve always been asked about our shield logo, so here’s the inside story.
-No need for secret handshakes or countersigns.
+No need for secret handshakes, countersigns, or trolling.

 OUR NAME TRUMPETS OUR MISSION and vision, LOUD AND CLEAR.

 There is a story behind the shield and our name.
 We are passionate about our brand identity for it totally reflects who we are.

 We are so aptly named, as inspired by the TUSK of the elephant: the only weapon that these majestic and gentle creatures have against each other since elephants have no natural predators in the wild.
 Ironically, these tusks are also valued by the only predators they have: Humans, driven by greed and vanity, who covet these tusks of ivory as a source of commerce—to ignorant narcissists who collect them as symbols of affluence among their own selfish kind.

 Together with our partners and our stakeholders, we are inspired by these natural weapons of the elephant to perform the urgent TASK of defending the biggest underdogs of Africa and Asia from human violence as an innovative FORCE—to be reckoned with—in wildlife conservation.
 Thus, our name reflects the very nature of our mission and vision to support those on the ground who are defending these magnificent creatures against those who harm and kill wildlife for trafficking, hunting, entertainment, exploitation, and black-market commerce.

 “A man who works with his hands is a laborer.
 A man who works with his hands and his head is a craftsman.
 A man who works with his hands, his head, and his heart is an artist.”

 “CHIEF SEATTLE” WAS a real elephant. now, our face to the world.